zarusz/SlimMessageBus/docs/intro.md

   });
 ```

-The builder is the blue print for creating message bus instances `IMessageBus`:
+The builder is the blueprint for creating message bus instances `IMessageBus`:

 ```cs
 // Build the bus from the builder.